– But there's a natural way to remedy the situation. Have a look!

 Characterized by high turnover, fragile supply chains and relatively short shelf lives, the consumption of dairy products in developed markets is a significant contributor to global food waste and losses.
 As an example, up to 17% of all yogurt is wasted every year in the EU, which equals a total of 1.5 million tonnes of yogurt.

 Chr.
-Hansen is committed to reduce annual global yogurt waste by 2% in 2020.
+Hansen is committed to reducing yogurt waste by 700.000 tons by 2020 (2% of global production).
 This is part of our Sustainability Strategy and is aligned with the UN Sustainable Development Goal number SDG 12.

 1/3 of all food produced is wasted

-17% of all yogurt waste in Europe is thrown away (1.5 mil. tonnes)
+17% of all yogurt waste in Europe is thrown away (1.5 million tonnes)

 80% of all yogurt waste is related to expiry date

 Yogurt waste in Europe could be reduced with 30% if shelf life was extended with seven days using bioprotection, such as FRESHQ®

 €250 million could be saved annually by reducing yogurt waste